Welcome to The Zen Nomad

 Namaste, and Happy Travels!

-Combining my three biggest passions (writing, travel and self-development), I created The Zen Nomad to share the vision that you can use travel as a catalyst to change your life.
+Combining my three biggest passions (writing, travel and self-development), I created The Zen Nomad to spread the belief that you can use travel as a catalyst to change your life for the better.

 The Zen Nomad’s vision of ‘growth through travel’ is underpinned by the following beliefs:

 •You don’t have to do what people tell you to do.

 •Travel combined with experiential learning is a great way to explore yourself.

 •New experiences change the brain.

 •You can learn something from every single person you meet.

 •Small steps, and continuous improvement lead to meaningful changes.

 I’ve used travel to change my own life.
 Now, by documenting my own experiences from travel, my mission is to share what I’ve learned to inspire you to embark on your own self-exploration journey and use travel as catalyst to: